 - Have more frequent breast exams and mammograms

 - Discontinue birth control medicine

-As part of our philosophy of prevention and early detection, UPMC Susquehanna offers genetic testing for breast cancer in Williamsport, PA, and the surrounding areas.
+As part of our philosophy of prevention and early detection, UPMC offers genetic testing for breast cancer in Williamsport, PA, and the surrounding areas.